 CRV-101 Vaccine Description For 2022

-Curevo Vaccine's CRV-101 is a next-generation shingles vaccine candidate designed to maximize the CMI protection by combining the gE protein antigen with our proprietary adjuvant.
-CRV-101 is an investigational adjuvanted subunit vaccine for the indication of the prevention of Herpes Zoster in older adults.
-The adjuvanted subunit vaccine strategy contrasts with traditional approaches using live killed or attenuated viruses.
-Sub-unit vaccines do not contain virus components and cannot cause infection.
-The adjuvant component was specifically engineered to produce an optional immune response while using a smaller amount of adjuvant with a targeted structure-function approach.
+Curevo Vaccine's CRV-101 is an adjuvanted subunit vaccine candidate designed to maximize cell-mediated immunity (CMI) protection by combining the gE protein antigen with our proprietary adjuvant.
+CRV-101 strategy contrasts with traditional approaches using live-killed or attenuated viruses.
+Sub-unit vaccines do not contain virus components and cannot cause infection addition, The adjuvant component was specifically engineered to produce an optional immune response while using a smaller amount of adjuvant with a targeted structure-function approach.

-Curevo is a Bothell, WA, based clinical-stage company with partners in South Korea's Mogam Institute for Biomedical Research and GC Pharma.
+Curevo is a Bothell, WA-based clinical-stage company with partners in South Korea's Mogam Institute for Biomedical Research and GC Pharma.
+The Series A round was led by RA Capital Management.
+Other investors include Adjuvant Capital, Janus Henderson Investors, EN Investment, and founding investor GC Pharma.
 For more information, please visit www.curevovaccine.com.

 CRV-101 Vaccine Indication